 What teachers are saying about OK2Ask®

 Invite a friend to attend with you (and bring a snack).
 All you need is a computer with a high speed connection (DSL, cable modem, or school network).
 Professional development certificates are available for those who participate fully and meet requirements.
-We have correlated the OK2Ask® content with ISTE's NETS-T 2008 standards, as well.
+We have correlated the OK2Ask® content with the ISTE Standards for Teachers as well.

 Sample OK2Ask® session titles: